cleoold/lua_interpreter_wrapper/README.md

 `std::runtime_error` will be thrown if `x` does not exist (is `nil`) or is other types.

-For tables, use a block scope to contain it so the proxy object resets the Lua stack as appropriate when it is destroyed:
+For tables, getting a `types::TABLE` returns a `table_handle`.
+When this object is constructed, the corresponding table is pushed to the Lua stack so we can use `get_field` to obtain its fields.
+When this object is destructed, it removes that table from the lua Stack.
+Use a block scope to contain the returned object so it resets the Lua stack as appropriate when it is destroyed:

 ```cpp
 state.run_chunk("config = {\n"